 Hard drives are meant to make our lives easier as far as data access is concerned.
 With every passing day, technological advancements ensure that we consumers are getting more data on our hard drives at a lower cost than a few years ago.

-Let us look at few solutions to the 0 bytes issue:
+Let us look at a few solutions to Hard Drive Showing 0 Bytes Error:

 - Click Disk Management.
 Now right-click on the hard drive that shows 0 bytes.